 It’s that time of year again!
 It’s time to get back outside!
-When you do you’ll notice the daffodils are in bloom, the grass is getting thicker and greener; the trees have flowering buds that are turning to leaves.
+When you do you’ll notice the flowers are in bloom, the grass is thicker and greener; the trees have flowering buds that are turning to leaves.
 Spring is springing indeed!
 When that happens you make plans to sharpen the blades of your lawnmower, find your wheel barrel and pick a weekend to clean up your landscape beds and fill them with mulch.
 As you go in and out of the garage, you notice there are cracks in your driveway.
-A more careful inspection leads to the discover that not only are cracks in your driveway but the driveway appears to be sinking near the garage.
+A more careful inspection leads to the discovery that not only are cracks in your driveway but the driveway appears to be sinking near the garage.
 What in the heck is happening?

 Do cracks mean your driveway is sinking?

 Cracks in your driveway may be an indication that there are voids (empty spaces) under your driveway and these voids under your concrete cause it to sink.
 If the gap between your garage floor and your driveway is noticeable, your concrete driveway is sinking.
 If there is a void under the driveway it is due to the dirt compacting over time.
 The driveway will continue to sink unless you fill the voids that are there.
 Dirt compacts as a result of moisture evaporating in the soil under the driveway.
 A sinking driveway may also be the result of erosion.
 Whatever the cause, the fix is filling the void with state-of-the-art polyurethane mudjacking foam and lifting the concrete back into place.